coder/websocket/README.md

 c.Close(websocket.StatusNormalClosure, "")
 ```

-## Design justifications

-- A minimal API is easier to maintain due to less docs, tests and bugs
-- A minimal API is also easier to use and learn
-- Context based cancellation is more ergonomic and robust than setting deadlines
-- net.Conn is never exposed as WebSocket over HTTP/2 will not have a net.Conn.
-- Using net/http's Client for dialing means we do not have to reinvent dialing hooks
-  and configurations like other WebSocket libraries

 ## Comparison

-Before the comparison, I want to point out that both gorilla/websocket and gobwas/ws were
-extremely useful in implementing the WebSocket protocol correctly so _big thanks_ to the
+Before the comparison, I want to point out that gorilla/websocket was extremely useful in implementing the
-authors of both.
-In particular, I made sure to go through the issue tracker of gorilla/websocket
+WebSocket protocol correctly so _big thanks_ to its authors.
+In particular, I made sure to go through the
-to ensure I implemented details correctly and understood how people were using WebSockets in
+issue tracker of gorilla/websocket to ensure I implemented details correctly and understood how people were
-production.
+using WebSockets in production.

 ### gorilla/websocket